 Achieving safety and health success is measured in various ways and with an ample set of metrics that quantify and qualify success.
-However, I would venture a guess that most organizations still look to a specific number of measures to define overall success: Metrics that measure loss, the time between failure, the duration of loss and the severity of the loss.
+However, I would venture to guess that most organizations still look to a specific number of measures to define overall success: Metrics that measure loss, the time between failure, the duration of loss and the severity of the loss.

 The reality is, most organizations still want to understand that loss and its severity are improving with time, and that’s okay.
 Yes, I said it: it’s okay.